Bloc/portfolio-kami/about.md

 ## Site credits:

 - [Coolors](http://coolors.co/app/): Color palette inspiration for non-designers like me.
-- [Bloc's Kami template](https://github.com/Bloc/portfolio-kami): I've learned much from my Bloc bootcamp and the starter template for this Jekyll site is theirs.
+- [Bloc's Kami template](https://github.com/Bloc/portfolio-kami): I've learned much from my Bloc boot camp and the starter template for this Jekyll site is theirs.